AdobeDocs/experience-manager-65.en/help/sites-developing/dev-bulk-editor.md

 ---
 title: Developing the Bulk Editor
-seo-title: Developing the Bulk Editor
 description: Tagging allows content to be categorized and organized
-seo-description: Tagging allows content to be categorized and organized
-uuid: 3cd04c52-5bdb-47f6-9fa3-d7a4937e8e20
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: extending-aem
 content-type: reference
-discoiquuid: e9a1ff95-e88e-41f0-9731-9a59159b4653
 exl-id: 8753aaab-959f-459b-bdb6-057cbe05d480
 ---
 # Developing the Bulk Editor{#developing-the-bulk-editor}

-This section describes how to develop the bulk editor tool and how to extend the Product List component, which is based on the bulk editor.
+This section describes how to develop the Bulk Editor tool and how to extend the Product List component, which is based on the Bulk Editor.

 ## Bulk Editor Query Parameters {#bulk-editor-query-parameters}

-When working with the bulk editor, there are several query parameters that you can add to the URL to call the bulk editor with a specific configuration.
-If you want the bulk editor to always be used with a certain configuration, for example, as in the Product List component, then you need to modify bulkeditor.jsp (located in /libs/wcm/core/components/bulkeditor) or create a component with the specific configuration.
+When working with the Bulk Editor, there are several query parameters that you can add to the URL to call the Bulk Editor with a specific configuration.
+If you want the Bulk Editor to always be used with a certain configuration, for example, as in the Product List component, then you must edit `bulkeditor.jsp` (in /libs/wcm/core/components/bulkeditor) or create a component with the specific configuration.
 Changes made using query parameters are not permanent.

-For example if you type the following in your browser's URL:
+For example, if you type the following in your browser's URL:

 `https://<servername><port_number>/etc/importers/bulkeditor.html?rootPath=/content/geometrixx/en&queryParams=geometrixx&initialSearch=true&hrp=true`

-the bulk editor displays without the **Root Path** field as hrp=true hides the field.
+The Bulk Editor displays without the **Root Path** field as hrp=true hides the field.
 With the parameter hrp=false, the field is displayed (the default value).

-The following is a list of the bulk editor query parameters:
+The following is a list of the Bulk Editor query parameters:

 >[!NOTE]
 >